treblab/Bookstore/README.md

 # Bookstore
-Bookstore application using the MERN stack
+Bookstore application using the MERN stack (MongoDB, Express, React, Node).
+Pending deployment to a live website.